amberbiology/scribl/paper/paper.md

 # Summary

-Searchable catalogs of curated scientific literature and metadata often lack semantic detail contained in the curated articles.
-Typical literature searches based upon text and keywords are a blunt instrument, generating large sets of articles of potential interest that need to be read more closely to determine if they are relevant to the researcher.
-In life science research, most scientific literature databases are most immediately useful to scientists looking for information in two categories (1) those looking general literature on a broad research area, or (2) those looking for a precise terms, e.g. specific genes [@krallinger_linking_2008].
-A third category of literature search exists in between these two extremes: searches where the desired results involve a small set of agents (e.g., proteins, genes, compounds, receptor complexes) or biological processes (e.g, autophagy, cell cycle), but that are themselves components of much
+Searchable catalogs of curated scientific literature often lack semantic detail contained in the curated articles.
+Typical text and keyword literature searches are a blunt instrument, generating large sets of articles that need to be read more closely to determine if they are relevant to the researcher.
+In life science research, most literature databases are most immediately useful to scientists looking for information in two categories (1) those looking for general literature on a broad research area, or (2) those looking for a precise terms, e.g. specific genes [@krallinger_linking_2008].
+A third category of literature search is in between these two extremes: where the desired results involve a small set of agents (e.g., proteins, genes, compounds, receptor complexes) or biological processes (e.g, autophagy, cell cycle), but that are themselves components of much